Ferro (footballer)

-Francisco Reis Ferreira (born 26 March 1997), commonly known as Ferro, is a Portuguese professional footballer who plays as a centre-back for Supersport HNL club Hajduk Split.
+Francisco Reis Ferreira (born 26 March 1997), commonly known as Ferro, is a Portuguese professional footballer who plays as a centre-back for Primeira Liga club Estoril.

 Formed at Benfica, he made over 60 appearances for the club, winning the Primeira Liga in 2018–19.
 He was loaned to Valencia, Hajduk Split and Vitesse, winning the Croatian Football Cup with the second in 2022.

 Ferro earned 51 caps for Portugal at youth level, and was called up for the senior team in 2019.